tszalay/Battlecode-2016/README.md

 ### For Seeding Submission

+- soldiers switching back from mob to do ball get lost and sit around.
 - add rubble removal and decisions about when to dig vs go around.
 - scouts built in turret range should gtfo
 - strange error saying scout can't move there bc too much rubble?